nygaardlarsen/NLP-Project/README.md

 This project is created by Andreas Melbye and Mathias Nygaard Larsen

-To run our project, follow these steps
+To run our project, follow these steps:

 Upload the translated_data folder to /content/drive/MyDrive/, on your Google Drive such that you have /content/drive/MyDrive/translated_data/...